nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-file-system-exporter.md

 }
 ```

-If you don't know how to add an external operation, you will find all the information that you need on the page [Referencing an Externally Defined Operation]({{page space='studio' page='referencing-an-externally-defined-operation'}}).
+If you don't know how to add an external operation, you will find all the information that you need on the page [Referencing an Externally Defined Type]({{page space='studio' page='referencing-an-externally-defined-type'}}).

 ### Creating the Automation Chain

-This operation can be called in an automation chain called &ldquo;ExportFS&rdquo; in our example, and linked to a user action.
+This operation can be called in an automation chain called `ExportFS` in our example, and linked to a user action.

 ![]({{file name='Screen Shot 2015-11-10 at 16.41.35.png'}} ?w=650,border=true)

 This operation has the following parameters:

-*   **File System Target**: where the export will be done on the File System
+*   **File System Target**: Where the export will be done on the File System
-*   **Root&nbsp;** **Path**: the root name of the structure of Nuxeo Platform that will be exported.
+*   **Root&nbsp;** **Path**: The root name of the structure of Nuxeo Platform that will be exported.
-*   **Query**: optional parameter.
+*   **Query**: Optional parameter.
 By default the query called by the exporter is:

     ```sql
     SELECT * FROM Document ecm:mixinType !='HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState !='deleted'